kebichishaobing/webpack-seed/README.md

 # webpack-seed
-Can set up a server using webapck to writing JS.
+Can quickly set up a server using webapck to writing JS.

 A webpack seed project support es6